sscu-budapest/sscu-budapest.github.io/docs/operations/request-workflow.md

 # Starting a Collaboration

-To start or extend a collaboration with us, that results in either the creation or development of a dataset or research project, we suggest you **write an email to {{ site.org_email }}**
+To start or extend a collaboration with us, that results in either the creation or development of a dataset or research project, we suggest you **write an email to {{ site.publisher.email }}**

 ## What you need to provide